leifliddy/usb-watchdog/README.md

 It's confusing as there seems to be many devices like this on the market using the same ```5131:2007``` id.

-The main difference between the device this repo supports and ```Progman2K's``` device is the command format
+The main difference between this device and ```Progman2K's``` device is the command format

-The device this repo suuports accepts commands comprised of two bytes:
+This device accepts commands comprised of two bytes:
 **ping or hearbeat:** ['0x1e', '0x00']
 **restart:** ['0xff', '0x55']